ADVERTISING

-with goose bumps, tears in the eyes and listening tensely, the atmosphere can be described when listening to this podcast.
-While Visa Vie, also called Lottie, presents her episode, it quickly becomes clear how intense and moving the topic is.
-It seems almost shameful to be able to hear this podcast at all - because people who are very difficult to develop ME/CFS cannot even endure a quiet sound for days or years.
-Your body can overwhelm the smallest stimulus and ensure that physical recovery can last for months.
+The atmosphere while listening to this podcast can be described as one of goosebumps, tears in the eyes, and rapt attention.
+As Visa Vie, also known as Lottie, presents her episode, it quickly becomes clear how intense and moving the topic is.
+It seems almost shameful to even be able to listen to this podcast – because people who are severely ill with ME/CFS cannot tolerate even the slightest noise for days or years.
+The slightest stimulus can overwhelm their bodies, causing physical recovery from a single sound to take months.

-Many people have never heard of me/CFS before, which is why it is all the more important that this disease gets more attention in society.
+Many people have never heard of ME/CFS before, which makes it all the more important that this disease receives more attention in society.

 But what exactly is ME/CFS?

-Myalgic encephalomyelitis or chronic fatigue syndrome is a neuroimmunological disease that often leads to a high degree of physical disability.
-The disease usually occurs after an infectious disease, for example after an illness with the Epstein-Barr virus, influenza or-increasingly since corona apandemy-after a corona infection.
-Therefore, a significant increase in ME/CFS sufferers is expected.
-Affected people suffer from an acute physical weakness, which is often initially misinterpreted as psychological symptoms.
-The ignorance in the health system, with a doctor: inside and in society, causes sick people to be left alone with their illness and no help.
-Around 17 million people are affected worldwide.
-In Germany, the number of ME/CFS sufferers was estimated to be around250,000 before the Covid 19 pandemic, including 40,000 children and adolescents-and the trend is rising through the pandemic.
+Myalgic encephalomyelitis (ME/CFS), also known as chronic fatigue syndrome, is a severe neuroimmunological disease that often leads to a high degree of physical disability.
+The illness usually occurs after an infectious disease, such as Epstein-Barr virus infection, influenza, or—increasingly since the COVID-19 pandemic—a COVID-19 infection.
+Therefore, a significant increase in the number of ME/CFS cases is expected.
+Those affected suffer from acute physical weakness, which is often initially misinterpreted as psychological symptoms.
+A lack of awareness within the healthcare system, among doctors, and in society at large means that patients are often left to cope with their illness alone and receive no help.
+Worldwide, approximately 17 million people are affected.
+In Germany, the number of ME/CFS sufferers was estimated at around 250,000 before the COVID-19 pandemic, including 40,000 children and adolescents—a number that has been rising due to the pandemic.

-In the podcast “#16 buried alive - (K) a life with me/cfs”, Lottie tells of five serious to very serious illnesses from Germany.
-She talks to relatives or friend: Inside the early days of the disease, the course and the care services, the close to the death of those affected.
-It describes the situations visually and easily understandable, despite the podcast length of almost three hours.
-Especially at the end, many affected people or relatives have their say with appeals.
-They are aimed at the medical and pharmaceutical industry as well as politics and society.
-In order to make these wishes come true, Lottie has launched his own fundraising campaign (see link below).
-According to its own statement, some of the advertising revenue from the podcast sequence is also donated.
-Studio Bummens, the Podcast production company from Plothouse, also wants to donate something to ME/CFS research.
+In the podcast “#16 Buried Alive – (Not) a Life with ME/CFS,” Lottie recounts the stories of five severe to very severe cases of the illness from Germany.
+She speaks with relatives and friends about the initial stages of the illness, its progression, and the care provided by loved ones until the patient's death.
+Despite the podcast's nearly three-hour length, she describes the situations vividly and in an easily understandable way.
+Especially towards the end, many patients and their families make appeals.
+These appeals are directed at the medical and pharmaceutical industries, as well as at politicians and society.
+To help make these wishes a reality, Lottie has launched her own fundraising campaign (see link below).
+She also states that a portion of the advertising revenue from this podcast episode will be donated.
+Studio Bummens, the podcast production company of Plothouse, also intends to contribute to ME/CFS research.

 Listen now: